lwaekfjlk/OpenDevin/evaluation/swe_bench/README.md

 Tips: If you came across `sqlite3 unsupported version error`, https://github.com/OpenDevin/OpenDevin/issues/571.

 Tops: If running on M1/M2 chips, need to follow https://stackoverflow.com/questions/70765522/docker-amd64-warning-on-apple-m1-computer about the docker using Rosetta.
-(Click on using Rosetta to support AMD64 on M1)
+(Click on using Rosetta to support AMD64 on M1).
+It would help you avoid errors like `'rror: Failed to retrieve repository path.
+Tests may not have passed or output was not as expected.\r\n'`

 ## Step0: Do not use Conda environment